Time-Walked/Kairos/README.md

 ## What this project is:

-Kairos exists to make deploying Reticulum easy, for anyone, without asking them to trust anything they can't read in five minutes.
+Kairos exists to make deploying Reticulum easy, for anyone.

-It is a small set of scripts that automate the boring, error-prone parts of standing up a Reticulum node.
+It is a small set of scripts that automate the boring parts of standing up a Reticulum node.
 Handles installing dependencies, writing a correct config, configuring optional interfaces, starting the service, so that the only hard part left is the part that actually matters: what you build on top of it.
 ## What's in the toolkit

 | Script                      | Purpose                                                                                                                                                   |